Fitness Testing

 Vertical Jump Techniques

 Measuring vertical jump ability for leg power assessment is not necessarily a simple process.
-There are several jump techniques, measurement methods and equipment variations.
+There are many jump techniques, measurement methods and equipment variations.
 All these can affect the results, reliability and interpretation of the test.

 Squat Jump or Static Jump